Mimetis/Dotmim.Sync/docs/Interceptors.rst

 .. code-block:: bash

     --------------------------------------------
-    Applying changes to the local database:
+    Changes to be applied on the local database:
     --------------------------------------------
-    Last timestamp used to compare local rows : 34000 List of ALL rows to be sync locally:
     Changes for table ProductCategory.
 Rows:1
     [Sync state]:Modified, [ProductCategoryID]:e7224bd1-192d-4237-8dc6-a3c21a017745,
     [ParentProductCategoryID]:<NULL />